 Thinking you can’t afford more debt.
 Don’t assume that your student loan debt and other obligations automatically disqualify you for a business loan.
 The fact is, lenders are more than willing to work with physicians still carrying large medical school debt.
 Before you give up on an opportunity, get an accountant to help you run the numbers.
 If you can still make money after making monthly debt payments, then getting medical practice financing can be an opportunity to grow your practice.

 Don’t forget to protect your income with life and disability insurance

 Death and disability often happen suddenly and unexpectedly.
 Some people mistakenly believe that debts are retired or forgiven when a person dies or becomes disabled, but this is rarely the case.

-In general, your business debt become the responsibility of your estate following your death.
+In general, your business debt becomes the responsibility of your estate following your death.
 Whoever is assigned as the executor of your estate will be in charge of settling your debts.

-However, if there is a co-signor on any loan and that person is still alive, he or she now owns the debt and must repay it.
+However, if there is a co-signer on any loan and that person is still alive, he or she now owns the debt and must repay it.